JosXa/tgintegration/README.md

 - 👤 Log into a Telegram user account and interact with bots or other users
 - ✅ Write **realtime integration tests** to ensure that your bot works as expected! ▶️ [Pytest examples](https://github.com/JosXa/tgintegration/tree/master/examples/pytest)
-- ⚡️ **Automate any interaction** on Telegram! ▶️ [Automation examples](https://github.com/JosXa/tgintegration/tree/master/examples/automation)
+- ⚡️ **Automate any interaction** on Telegram! ▶️ [Automatically play @IdleTownBot](https://github.com/JosXa/tgintegration/blob/master/examples/automation/idletown.py) | [More examples](https://github.com/JosXa/tgintegration/tree/master/examples/automation)
 - 🛡 Fully typed for safety and **autocompletion** with your favorite IDE
 - 🐍 Built for modern Python (3.7+) with high test coverage